flaviacomp/app-paem-db-restful/README.md

 #### Python libraries

-To install the Python requirements open the command line in repository root and type the command `pip install -r \requirementes.txt`.
+To install the Python requirements open the command line in repository root and type the command `pip install -r \requirementes.txt` into the root repository.

 ## Clone